MeshachAQ/FP20-Financial-Statements-Reporting-And-Analysis-May-2025/README.md

 ![image](https://github.com/user-attachments/assets/ea074936-a298-4969-8dfd-46818b7e88b5)

-First and Foremost, it's essential to understand the budget distribution by short_Class as shown above. what is the key takeway or reason for this?
+First and Foremost, it's essential to understand the budget distribution by short_Class as shown above. what is the key takeaway or reason for this?
 1. This chart shows how 73.4% of the total budgeted amount is geared towards General & Administrative (G&A) accounts which far exceeds all the other classes
 2. It also shows Customer Support (CS) receives the smallest portion of the budget at only 6.2%

 ![image](https://github.com/user-attachments/assets/86569476-7fcd-4b01-9034-f6876d8b3d06)

-The chart above shows the monthly revenue and expenses trend by alloted budget.
-The key takeways from this chart also shows:
+The chart above shows the monthly revenue and expenses trend by budget.
+The key takeaways from this chart also shows:
 1. Both revenue and expenses show a steady upward trend over the observed period.
 2. Periodically, it also shows revenue to some extent, consistently outpaced expenses, indicating positive financial.

 ![image](https://github.com/user-attachments/assets/da0b2d3e-cda5-4569-8ff6-206cccc80e1e)

-Here, we can also see the waterfall chart above showing monthly budgets by quarter and the key takeways here include:
+Here, we can also see the waterfall chart above showing monthly budgets by quarter and the key takeaways here include:
 1. Net budget amount is negative for most quarters, with only the first two quarters and Q3 2024 Showing Positive Values.
 2. Also, the cumulative net budget change is nearly ($3 million) a loss, highlighting a long term deficit trend